 Amateur archaeologist Mike Bramlett discovered several of the "stick figure" petroglyphs on a rainy winter day January 1, 2003.
 (A Natural State)

-In January, 1918, a deadly strain of Influenza known as the "Spanish Flu", or H1N1 began sweeping the globe.
+In January 1918, a deadly strain of Influenza known as the "Spanish Flu", or H1N1 began sweeping the globe.
 The Spanish Flu Pandemic took its toll worldwide; infecting mainly young adults.
 South Carolina, like the rest of the world, was affected.
-Learn more about the 1918 Flu Pandemic in South Carolina Here.
+Learn more about the 1918 Flu Pandemic in South Carolina.
 (History In A Nutshell)

-National Trivia Day - Visit our Knowitall Factoids by Month and learn from a wide assormtment of topics.
-Visit each day to learn something new!
+- To celebrate this day, visit our Knowitall Factoids by Month and learn from a wide assortment of topics.

 On January 5, 1972, President Richard Nixon signs a bill approving $6.6 billion for NASA to design, build, and test the space shuttle.
 The space shuttle would be in operation for over thirty years, beginning in 1981.
 Take a tour of the space shuttle!
 (Project Discovery)